spinnaker/spinnaker.github.io/reference/halyard/commands.md

 ```
 hal config provider google account add ACCOUNT [parameters]
 ```

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
  * `--alpha-listed`: (*Default*: `false`) Enable this flag if your project has access to alpha features and you want Spinnaker to take advantage of them.
  * `--image-projects`: (*Default*: `[]`) A list of Google Cloud Platform projects Spinnaker will be able to cache and deploy images from.
 When this is omitted, it defaults to the current project.
+Each project must have granted the IAM role `compute.imageUser` to the service account associated with the json key used by this account, as well as to the 'Google APIs service account' automatically created for the project being managed (should look similar to `12345678912@cloudservices.gserviceaccount.com`).
+See https://cloud.google.com/compute/docs/images/sharing-images-across-projects for more information about sharing images across GCP projects.
  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See https://cloud.google.com/compute/docs/access/service-accounts for more information.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: (*Required*) The Google Cloud Platform project this Spinnaker account will manage.